agonzal/knowledgebase/SEC/Working with SEC.md

 %s

-The event description string- that is, the entire matched pattern if the parameter is ``$0''.
-Otherwise it is the entire operand of the _desc_ parameter, including backreference substitutions if any.
+The event description string- that is, the entire matched pattern if the parameter is `$0`.
+Otherwise it is the entire operand of the _desc_ parameter, including `backreference` substitutions if any.

 %t